lumotist/backend/README.md

 	}

 ### Logout **(auth token required)**
-Performing a POST request with the users token in the **headers** will delete that auth token.
+Performing a POST request to `/account/logout` with the users token in the **headers** will delete that auth token.

 Example POST request **(headers)**: